PRECIOUS-Gold hits 2-week high on weak U.S. data; palladium scales record

 By Diptendu Lahiri

-Oct 25 (Reuters) - Gold rose to a two-week high on Friday, holding above the $1,500 ounce psychological level, as weak U.S. economic data spurred expectations for another interest rate cut by the Federal Reserve later this month, while palladium scaled a fresh peak.
+Oct 25 (Reuters) - Gold hit a two-week high on Friday, holding above the $1,500 ounce psychological level, as weak U.S. economic data fuelled expectations for another interest rate cut by the Federal Reserve later this month, while palladium scaled a fresh peak.

 This is the second time in past two weeks that spot gold has crossed the $1,500 level.
 The metal breached the ceiling for the first time in more than six years on Aug.
 7 and hit a record high of $1,557 on Sept.4.